 - Get back up, back out and go again, learn about creating yourself, what you like and don’t like, what you want to say yes to and what you want to say no to.

-- Get feedback from trusted friends and family, lost of online support groups, and you don’t need to join in, just take it all in, you’ll see that you’re far from alone in how you think and feel, ship out those negative people and listen to the positive that is already doing it.
+- Get feedback from trusted friends and family lots of online support groups, and you don’t need to join in.
+Just take it all in.
+You’ll see that you’re far from alone in how you think and feel, ship out those negative people and listen to the positive that is already doing it.

 - Keep moving forward.

 - Talkback to your inner critic, listen to how you talk to yourself, knock off any negativity, and criticise and any self-doubt.
 “I am worthy, and I am me, I can do this.”
 Look for the positives in life.
 Look at those things you have achieved and build on them.